enasequence/read_docs/prog_07.rst

 Supported data formats
 ======================

-Please see `Read data formats <format_01.html>`_.
+Please see `Read Data Formats <format_01.html>`_.

 Upload data files
 =================

+Please see `Data Uploads <http://www.ebi.ac.uk/ena/about/sra_data_upload>`_.

-Data files must exist in your Webin upload area at the time when a run XML is being submitted.
+You must have uploaded data files into your Webin upload area before you can submit them using a run XML.
 Once the run has been submitted the data files will be moved from the Webin upload area into the archive.

 You can upload your data files to the root directory of your upload area or you can create subdirectories and upload your files there.

 If the files are uploaded to the root directory then simply enter the file name in the Run XML when referring to it: